Clarifai/docs/docs/sdk/advanced-concept-management.md

 `app.create_concept_relations("puppy", ["pup"], predicates=["synonym"]`

-## Adding and Managing Concepts Relations in the Clarifai App
+## Managing Concepts Relations in the Clarifai App

 Let's dive into some code examples to see how you can create and manage concept relations in the Clarifai platform.